The Academy of Finland provided funding for two research projects focusing on Labour Law in China:

 The project was funded by the Academy of Finland.

 Roger Blanpain (general ed.), Ulla Liukkunen and Yifeng Chen (volume eds.), China and ILO fundamental principles and rights at work, 86 Bulletin of Comparative Labour Relations, Kluwer, January 2014.
-The book is available on the publisher website.

 Ulla Liukkunen and Yifeng Chen (eds.), Fundamental Labour Rights in China – Legal Implementation and Cultural Logic, Springer, 2016.
-The book is available on the publisher website.

 Jürgen Basedow, Chen Su, Matteo Fornasier and Ulla Liukkunen (eds.), Employee Participation and Collective Bargaining in Europe and China, Mohr Siebeck, 2016.
-The book is available on the publisher website.